GSA/Section508.gov/_posts/2018-08-02-blog-Compliance-or-Conformance.md

 ## Compliance

-Under [Section 508 of the Rehabilitation Act (29 U.S.C. &sect; 794 d)][1], all federal agencies must ensure that any Information and Communication Technology (ICT) they &ldquo;develop, procure, maintain or use&rdquo; is accessible.
+Under [Section 508 of the Rehabilitation Act (29 U.S.C. &sect; 794 d)][1], all federal agencies must ensure that any information and communication technology (ICT) they &ldquo;develop, procure, maintain or use&rdquo; is accessible.
 Agencies need to provide disabled employees and members of the public access to information comparable to the access available to others.

 ## Conformance